glycerine/uart/README.md

 ## Memory use

-I measured memory using the runtime.MemStats.HeapAlloc counter on three simple programs that did nothing else besides load the dictionary with one, two, or three copies of the 93790 linux kernel source tree paths in assets/linux.txt.
+I measured memory using the runtime.MemStats.HeapAlloc counter on four simple programs that did nothing else besides load the dictionary with one, two, or three copies of the 93790 linux kernel source tree paths in assets/linux.txt.
 The code for these simple